dustinpfister/test_threejs/README.md

 # test_threejs

-This is a collection of work using the javaScript library called [threejs](https://threejs.org/docs/index.html#manual/en/introduction/Creating-a-scene) to create simple demos of threejs features, as well as starting project examples.
-In other words I am just simply testing out threejs, and in the process writing a fare amount of vanilla javaScript code in the process of doing so.
+This is a collection of work using the javaScript library called [threejs](https://threejs.org/docs/index.html#manual/en/introduction/Creating-a-scene) to create simple threejs examples.
+Many of these are very basic demos of threejs features, but then a great deal more of them progress beyond just that into not so basic demos of features, and even some examples that start to form full finished projects.

 I [write about the state of the source code examples worked out here in blog posts](https://dustinpfister.github.io/categories/three-js/) that I publish on my [github pages site](https://dustinpfister.github.io/2018/04/04/threejs-getting-started/).
-With that said there is a folder for each blog post that I have written thus far.
+With that said there is a folder for each blog post that I have written thus far on threejs.

-I also have additional draft demos broken down on a reversion by revision basis as threejs is a very fast moving project in terms of development.
+I also have additional draft demos broken down on a reversion by revision basis as well .
+The main reason why is because threejs is a very fast moving project in terms of development.
 So every now and then when new revisions come out I start a new folder for a late revision and test out if things still work okay for me, and if not what kind of changes need to happen with my code style to stay current.
-Future for post folders typically start here in one of these demo revision folders.
+Future for post folders typically start here in one of these demo revision folders, so the demo folder is also used as a kind of sketchpad for examples that will get refined a little for final examples that show up in blog posts.